LAU’s Study Abroad program: a learning opportunity for all

 As highlighted by Dina Abdul Rahman, international associate program manager at the LAU Office of International Services, “although exchange programs have been a renowned academic practice for years in the West, they are relatively new in the MENA region.”

-The student exchange program “changes students’ lives and broadens their world,” states Elise Salem, vice president of Student Development and Enrolment Management.
+The student exchange program “changes students’ lives and broadens their world,” states Elise Salem, vice president of Student Development and Enrollment Management.
 “Our students return to LAU with a more committed sense of their education and a more engaged view of their future.”

 To expand his horizons, marketing student Houssam Hamdan chose to attend the Institut Supérieur du Commerce -School of Management in Paris.
 “This was an opportunity to learn from professors from different cultures and with different teaching styles.
 I could also interact with local students and make new friends.”